Majestic

 Where the value sits: Cantonese polish without the heavier splurge

-At $$, the appeal is direct: Cantonese dining in Singapore with confirmed Michelin Plate recognition.
+At $$, the appeal is direct: Cantonese dining in Singapore with Michelin Plate recognition.
 This is the kind of booking that can suit lunch or dinner within the listed opening hours, with smart casual dress as the stated code.
-It is not possible to verify a tasting-menu focus, a specific house dish, or a particular service format from the available facts, so the safer read is to treat Majestic as a Cantonese restaurant whose strongest confirmed points are cuisine, chef-owner, price tier, recognition.
+The safest read is to treat Majestic as a Cantonese restaurant whose strongest points are cuisine, chef-owner, price tier, recognition.

 When to go and who should pick it

 For an explorer who wants context, the interesting part is its place among other Cantonese options.
 Summer Pavilion, Wah Lok, Jiang-Nan Chun, Foong Lian, Imperial Treasure Fine Chinese Cuisine are useful reference points for thinking about Cantonese dining in Singapore.
-Against that set, Majestic is the sensible pick when the decision is not “where can this be grandest?” but “where do the confirmed basics, Cantonese cuisine, $$ pricing, chef Yong Bing Ngen, Michelin Plate recognition, fit the plan?”
+Against that set, Majestic is the sensible pick when the decision is not “where can this be grandest?” but “where do the basics; Cantonese cuisine, $$ pricing, chef Yong Bing Ngen, Michelin Plate recognition; fit the plan?”

 Order with breadth rather than trying to force a single signature decision.
-Since no specific house dish is verified here, the safer strategy is to use the Cantonese category as the guide and choose dishes that give the table contrast.
+The safer strategy is to use the Cantonese category as the guide and choose dishes that give the table contrast.
 Avoid assuming a particular tasting menu, signature dish, drinks program, or dietary accommodation unless confirmed directly with the restaurant.

 Quick reference: choose Majestic for a $$ Cantonese meal in Singapore with chef-owner Yong Bing Ngen and Michelin Plate recognition; compare Jiang-Nan Chun, Summer Pavilion, Wah Lok, Foong Lian, Imperial Treasure Fine Chinese Cuisine when considering other Cantonese options.